 But there at the door by the light switch a prominently placed sticker served as a reminder each morning as she left the room.
 Ahibbu ‘adakum.
 Love your enemies.

 I went to the Arab world imagining a place where this command might be more practical.
 Muslims were not essential enemies, of course, and Jordan was well known as a place of coexistence.
 But perhaps they were theological enemies?
 In any case the region was characterized with tales of persecuted Christians.
 How would ordinary believers live the Sermon?

 The family I stayed with in al-Karak was well respected with no known enemies.
 But every morning their daughter entered a Muslim culture armed with instructions that have buoyed Arab Christians for 1400 years.
-Whether jizyah [a tax levied on non-Muslims] and jihad [literally, "struggle or striving"], or colleagues and citizens, they have been the minority ‘other’.
-American Christians—white-skinned at least—have little idea what this entails.
+Whether jizyah and jihad, or colleagues and citizens, they have been the minority ‘other’.
+American Christians, white-skinned at least, have little idea what this entails.

 Moving to Egypt, later still, I saw the results first hand.